FbW-22-E04/classroom-toolkit/README.md

 ### Task Management

+- __[Trello](https://trello.com/)__ - Trello is the flexible work management tool where teams can ideate plans, collaborate on projects, organize workflows, and track progress in a visual, productive, and rewarding way.

 ### Habit Trackers

 - __[Loot Habit Tracker](https://loophabits.org/)__ - Loop is a mobile app that helps you create and maintain good habits, allowing you to achieve your long-term goals.
 Detailed graphs and statistics show you how your habits improved over time.
 It is completely ad-free and open source.